iomatix/Lugormod-X/__example_config/externvars.md

   It's Credits cost of the profession change.
 If credits value is smaller than this value it will take all CR belonging to the player.
 - **lmd_exp_for_level** 450 is default.

-  This value is used to calcuate how many experience points player will need to gain next level.
+  This value is used to calculate how many experience points player will need to gain the next level.
 - **lmd_skillpoint_cost** 150 is default.

   It's Credits cost of spending one skill point for upgrading skills.